 The SA pulled this tote out from behind the counter, and I just loved it.
 After asking if it'd be ok, I unloaded all of my junk from my Longchamp tote into this purse, and carried it around the store in a test run.
 At $1560 it'd be a splurge (50% more than the St. Louis), but it would be something I'd carry every day.
 The Marquises is still light like the St. Louis, but felt sturdier, and bodes features I need like a zip closure, structured base, and metal feet.
 I felt the overall look was strikingly clean and classic, with over a century of embedded history.

 Goyard Marquises Tote, black on black, 15"L x 11"H x 5.5" W, with a 7" handle drop

 The size of this bag is borderline too big for a 5 feet tall gal, but it's necessary to fit my daily haul.
 In comparison, my Lonchamp was similar in size, measuring 18" across the top, 11" across the bottom, and 11" in height.
-In an upcoming post, I'll show more photos of this bag against a petite frame and the different ways it can be carried.
+In an upcoming post, I'll show more photos of this bag against a shorter frame and the different ways it can be carried.
 Also, since Goyard is often compared against Louis Vuitton, I will be sharing some of my thoughts on how their coated canvas products stack up against each other.

 Readers - Please share any recommendations for sturdy and nice-looking work totes : )